plantformatics/phaseLD/README.md

 After installing dependencies, simply add ```PATH=$PATH:/path/to/phaseLD/bin``` to your PATH in .bashrc or .zshrc.

 ## Preparing Data
-phaseLD expects pseudo-oneway test cross populations, segregation ratios of 1:1 of homozygous to heterozygous genotypes. ```vcf2gen.pl```, which is included in the directory ```bin```, will convert homozygous reference genotypes (0/0) to 'a' calls, and heterozygous genotypes (0/1) to 'A'.
+phaseLD expects pseudo-oneway test cross populations, theoretical segregation ratios of ~1:1 of homozygous to heterozygous genotypes. ```vcf2gen.pl```, which is included in the directory ```bin```, will convert homozygous reference genotypes (0/0) to 'a' calls, and heterozygous genotypes (0/1) to 'A'.
 All homozygous alternate allele calls (1/1) are converted to heterozygous genotypes, 'A'.
 Users can adjust the vcf2gen script to accomodate markers which segregate 1:1 for homozygous alternate alleles (1/1) and heterozygous genotypes (0/1).

 Convert VCF file to gen file format.
 ```